 Variable life insurance has an investing component.
 The cash-value account is invested in sub-accounts.

-Can a business take out a life insurance policy on an employee?
+Can a business take out a significant insurance policy on an empty answer?
 The answer is yes.
-In addition to personal life insurance, as a business owner, you may be interested in business life insurance.
+In addition to personal life insurance, as a business owner, you may be interested in business-owned life insurance.

 Corporations can get life insurance to protect an owner, executive or other important person, which is called key person insurance.
 The idea is that the company has an insurable interest in this person, and would suffer financially if they were to pass away.
-With key person insurance, the company is listed as the policy holder and the beneficiary, and in the event that something happens to the insured, the corporation will receive the death benefit.
+With key man insurance, the company is listed as the policyholder and the beneficiary, and in the event that something happens to the insured, the corporation will have a death benefit.

 A corporation may use this policy to: